Supreeth26/samsung_riscv/README.md

 <summary>Click to expand</summary>

-1.Install ubuntu on Oracle Virtual Machine Box
+1. Install ubuntu on Oracle Virtual Machine Box

-2.Install Openlane
+2. Install Openlane

 OpenLane is an open-source flow for digital ASIC design, specifically developed to assist in the creation of integrated circuits (ICs) using open-source tools.
 It provides a complete automated RTL-to-GDSII (Register Transfer Level to GDSII) design flow, integrating multiple open-source tools and frameworks to facilitate chip design.

 Follow the below instructions in terminal

-cd Desktop
+$ cd Desktop

-ls -ltr
+$ ls -ltr

-cd work/tools/openlane_working_dir/openlane
+$ cd work/tools/openlane_working_dir/openlane

-docker
+$ docker

 ![openlane](https://github.com/user-attachments/assets/53255d29-317b-49b8-a1c4-0a0d399b11ee)

+3. simple C code

+open the bash terminal and locate to the diretory where you want to create your file.
+Then run following command.

+$ leafpad sum1ton.c

+if leafpad is not downloaded follow the below command in bash.

+$ sudo apt install leafpad

 ![simple c code](https://github.com/user-attachments/assets/109b9bbf-a06d-4538-b880-f6c8531cc757)